DerekNonGeneric/amp-runtime/extensions/amp-sort/amp-sort.md

 If `value-type` is not specified, the default value of `string` will be used.
 {% endcall %}

-**sort-direction** (required)
+**sort-direction**

-The direction that elements associated with an interacive region will be sorted once the `sort()` action is triggered.
+The direction that descendant elements associated with a `sort-by` value will be sorted in once the `sort()` action is triggered.
 Options include:
+- `toggle`: opposite of current `sorted-direction`

-- `asc`
+- `asc`: ascending
-- `desc`
+- `desc`: descending

 {% call callout('Note', type='note') %}
-If `sort-direction` is not specified, the sort-direction most commonly associated with the data-type of the values will be used.
+If `sort-direction` is not specified, the default sort-direction most commonly associated with data-type specified by `value-type` will be used.
+By using `toggle` on its own, the default sort-direction will be used the *first time* the `sort()` action is triggered.
 They are as follow:
 - `string` defaults to `asc`
 - `number` defaults to `desc`
 {% endcall %}

+`toggle` may be used in conjunction with `asc` or `desc` to specify the direction that descendant elements associated with a `sort-by` value will be sorted in the *first time* the `sort()` action is triggered while still maintaining the behavior of `toggle` each subsequent time the `sort()` action is triggered.
+This is useful for cases in which the data is *not* pre-sorted, hence the opposite direction of the current `sorted-direction` cannot be used, and the default sort-direction most commonly associated with the data-type specified by `value-type` is not desired.
+Options include:
+- `toggle|asc`: opposite of current `sorted-direction` or ascending
+- `toggle|desc`: opposite of current `sorted-direction` or descending

 **sorted-direction**

-The current sort direction of elements associated with an interacive region.
+The current sort direction of descendant elements associated with a `sort-by` value.
 Pre-sorted data may be indicated as such with this attribute.
 Options include:
-- `asc`
+- `asc`: ascending
-- `desc`
+- `desc`: descending

 **aria-sort**

-The current sort direction of elements associated with an interacive region.
+The current sort direction of descendant elements associated with a `sort-by` value.
 Pre-sorted data may be indicated as such with this attribute.
 Options include:
 - `ascending`
 - `descending`

 {% call callout('Note', type='note') %}
 `aria-sort` is an accessibility-specific attribute to be used by assistive technologies such as screen readers.
-If data is not pre-sorted, it may be ommitted as it will be applied once the the `sort()` action is called.
+If data is not pre-sorted, it should be ommitted as it will be applied with the correct value once the the `sort()` action is called.
 {% endcall %}

 ## Actions